guo-yong-zhi/WordCloud-Gallery/README.md

 ```
 ![](juliadoc.svg)
 # languages
-WordCloud.jl can process English text.
-For Chinese text, please refer to the example [`中文`](#中文).
-For other languages, you can input the data in the form of "word => weight" list, as shown in the example below.
+For languages that are not processed perfectly, you can refer to [the example for Chinese](#中文) or you can input the data in the form of a "word => weight" list, as illustrated in the following example.
 ```julia
 using WordCloud
 words_weights = [